despolov/f1-stats/README.md

 - add tests - and most importantly tests of the aggregated lap time logic
 - implement Tyres route with its corresponding logic
+- render Tyres per driver in a beautiful way for the practices
+- get the used tyres for quali sprint and sprint quali